simaosanguinho/CNV-Project/README.md

 - **AWS CLI** - to deploy the project on AWS
 - **JQ** - to parse JSON responses from AWS CLI

+An AWS Key Pair must also be created in the AWS region you want to deploy the project.
+This key pair will be used by the scripts to manipulate and set EC2 instances running the workloads.
+A security group must also be created in the AWS region you want to deploy the project.
+This security group will be used to allow traffic to the EC2 instances running the workloads.
+It accepts traffic on port 80 (HTTP), 443 (HTTPS) and port 8000 (Web Server) from anywhere, allowing public access to the web server.
+It also allows SSH traffic on port 22 from your IP address, enabling secure access to the instances for management and debugging.

 All the script to deploy the project on AWS are located in the `scripts` folder.

 1. Firstly, AWS credentials must be configured in order to run the scripts.
 This can be done by filling the config file located in `scripts/config.sh`.
 The config file will set all the environment variables needed to run the scripts: